-What is the weather like outside?
-Is it cloudy, sunny, rainy?
 Is it hot or cold?
 Windy?
 Is there anything moving around in your nature area?
 Draw or write what you find.
 Worms?
 Ants?
 What do you hear and smell in your nature area?
 Do you hear things moving around or the wind moving through the plants?
 What do you smell?

 Draw a picture of your nature area.
 Make sure to include the plants and animals.
 Name your nature area.
-Visit your nature area at a different time of the Are there any changes?
+Visit your nature area at a different time of the day.
+Are there any changes?
 Are there signs that an animal visited?